Basf (ETR:BAS) Given a €66.00 Price Target at Goldman Sachs Group

-Goldman Sachs Group set a €66.00 ($76.74) target price on Basf (ETR:BAS) in a research note issued to investors on Thursday morning, Borsen Zeitung reports.
+Goldman Sachs Group set a €66.00 ($76.74) price target on Basf (ETR:BAS) in a research note published on Thursday, Borsen Zeitung reports.
 The firm currently has a neutral rating on the basic materials company’s stock.

 BASF SE operates as a chemical company worldwide.
 It operates through six segments: Chemicals, Materials, Industrial Solutions, Surface Technologies, Nutrition & Care, and Agricultural Solutions.
 The Chemicals segment provides petrochemicals and intermediates.
 The Materials segment offers advanced materials and their precursors for applications and systems, such as isocyanates and polyamides, as well as inorganic basic products and specialties for plastic and plastic processing industries.